-Following the closing of the transactions contemplated by the Master Purchase and Sale Agreement, the acquired business may not achieve strategic objectives, anticipated synergies and/or other expected potential benefits.
+Following the closing of the PerkinElmer Acquisition, the acquired business may not achieve strategic objectives, anticipated synergies, and/or other expected potential benefits.

-Varex expects to realize strategic and other financial and operating benefits as a result of the transactions contemplated by the MPSA.
+Varex expects to realize strategic and other financial and operating benefits as a result of the PerkinElmer Acquisition.
 However, Varex cannot predict with certainty the extent to which these benefits will actually be achieved or the timing of any such benefits.
 The following factors, among others, may prevent Varex from realizing these benefits: